bradyjj/BRADYBALL/README.md

 # ⚽ Welcome to BRADYBALL ⚽

-BRADYBALL is a comprehensive fooball *soccer* data application that combines web scraping, cloud database management, api and web application capabilities to provide a powerful platform for soccer enthusiasts, analysts, and professionals.
+BRADYBALL is a comprehensive football *soccer* data application that combines web scraping, cloud database management, API and web application capabilities to provide a powerful platform for soccer enthusiasts, analysts, and professionals.

 ## 🚀 Features